January 31, 2022 3 min read

 The word Santoku translates literally to "three virtues" or "to solve three problems".
 Interpretations vary, but folks say it covers fish, meat and vegetables, or rocking, chopping and slicing.
 Either way, it covers all of your bases.
 I see this knife as being the perfect gift, or a great first-knife in a household.

 Santokus have a unique shape, with a profile that makes it good at just about everything.
-I’ve often said that the santoku is the lovechild between a gyuto and a nakiri because it excels equally well at cutting both protein and vegetables.
+I’ve often said that the santoku is like the lovechild between a gyuto and a nakiri because it excels equally at cutting both protein and vegetables.

 Most santokus are around 165-180mm in length.
 This is the perfect size for most tasks.
 While you can certainly find ones that are shorter and longer, they are much less common.
-The relatively short blade, compared to a chef's knife, feels more comfortable in the hands of a beginner.
-It is easier to control and less intimidating than a full-size chef's knife.
-This also makes them popular for folks with smaller hands, however their blades are a bit taller than that of a gyuto so they're still perfectly comfortable and easy to use for anyone with larger hands.
+The relatively short blade, compared to a chef's knife, feels more comfortable in the hands of a beginner; It is easier to control and less intimidating than a full-size chef's knife.
+This also makes them popular for folks with smaller hands, however their blades are a bit taller than that of a gyuto, so they're still perfectly comfortable and easy to use for anyone with larger hands.
 There’s tons of room between the handle and cutting board for beefy knuckles!

 As I mentioned earlier, the profile of the knife is what makes it so versatile.
 It shares the flat heel that you would find on a nakiri, so you can slide the knife gently through your veggies for a clean cut, without them still being tied together like a paper doll.
 About halfway down the blade the edge starts to gently curve up towards the tip, lifting it up off the cutting board.
 This means you can also rock with your santoku when mincing garlic or chopping herbs.
-You could even carve a small roast or a steak with one.
+You could even carve a small roast or a steak with one!

 I use my santoku any time I just want to cook a small meal, and I don't need to do a ton of chopping.
 It’s the perfect weekday cooking knife, and I keep my larger 240mm gyuto as my weekend/big meal prepping knife.